Important Divorce Advice For Women: Seven Things To Keep In Mind

 Between 32-50% of divorced people report regretting the decision.
 Going through an especially difficult divorce can leave us wondering whether we’ll ever bounce back.
 However, fortunately, you can bounce back, and many people do.

-Life after divorce, for many formerly married people, is the same, if not better than before.
+Life post-divorce, for many formerly married people, is the same, if not better than before.
 In fact, some figures suggest that, for some, divorce actually leads to higher levels of happiness.

 Of course, the best advice for every relationship or every conflict is not necessarily divorce.
-The divorce process is long and often emotionally distressing, so there are plenty of reasons to be hesitant to engage in it even if you’ve decided you want to end your marriage.
+The divorce process is long and often emotionally distressing for involved parties, so there are plenty of reasons to be hesitant to engage in it even if you’ve decided you want to end your marriage.

 Oftentimes, people who get divorced get them for a reason - the best divorce advice is to only go forward with one after you’ve considered it seriously.
 The divorce process and aftermath may give you a chance to reevaluate your feelings and change your mind, but in terms of statistics, most people do not regret their divorce.
 You may even come to consider your divorce one of the best decisions of your life.